Home working wardrobe

 So being a rebel I always wore my suit.
 Which sort of is my point.
 I’m either suited and booted and business like or if I wear anything else it just looks like I’m slobbing about.

-Graham where do you get high heels from for mens feet, I’ve looked everywhere?-
+Graham where do you get high heels from for mens feet, I’ve looked everywhere?

 John and Graham, I recommend a very funny British film called Kinky Boots about a shoe factory that is saved by a transvestite’s craving for a pair of high-heeled size 10 or whatever boots.
 Makes a change from Hollywood-style movies and has some laugh-out-loud moments, but I don’t want to spoil it for you!